LearnWeb3DAO/Graph/README.md

   graph init --product hosted-service GITHUB_USERNAME/Learnweb3
   ```

-- After that execute this command but replace your github username with`GITHUB_USERNAME` and `YOUR_RANDOM_WINNER_GAME_CONTRACT_ADDRESS` with the address of the RandomWinnerGame contract that you deployed in your Chainlink VRF tutorial.
+- After that execute this command but replace `GITHUB_USERNAME` with your Github username and `YOUR_RANDOM_WINNER_GAME_CONTRACT_ADDRESS` with the address of the RandomWinnerGame contract that you deployed in your Chainlink VRF tutorial.
 Press enter for all the questions after that :)

   ```bash
   graph init --contract-name RandomWinnerGame --product hosted-service GITHUB_USERNAME/Learnweb3  --from-contract YOUR_RANDOM_WINNER_GAME_CONTRACT_ADDRESS  --abi ./abi.json --network mumbai graph